-Tenure-Track Faculty - faculty members at the University of Georgia who hold the posiguidelines for appointment, promotion and tenure tions of assistant professor, associate professor or professor.
+Tenure-Track Faculty - faculty members at the University of Georgia who hold the positions of assistant professor, associate professor or professor.
 This term often is used in an inclusive fashion and may describe both untenured and tenured faculty members.

 Terminal Degree - the highest degree awarded in a discipline.
 For most disciplines, the doctorate is the terminal degree, except for a few areas such as studio arts.